- Variation of Trezor Model T

-- Great for its ultra-resistant titanium case
+- Ultra-resistant titanium case

 |Product Name||Corazon Wallet|